Antonie van Leeuwenhoek: Early life and career

 Antonie van Leeuwenhoek was born in Delft, Dutch Republic, on 24 October 1632.
 On 4 November, he was baptized as Thonis.
-His father, Philips Antonisz van Leeuwenhoek, was a basket maker who died when Antonie was only five years old.
+His father, Philips Antonisz van Leeuwenhoek, was a basket maker who died when Antonie was five years old.
 His mother, Margaretha (Bel van den Berch), came from a well-to-do brewer's family.
-She remarried Jacob Jansz Molijn, a painter.
+She remarried Jacob Jansz Molijn, a painter and the family moved to Warmond around 1640.
 Antonie had four older sisters: Margriet, Geertruyt, Neeltje, and Catharina.
 When he was around ten years old his step-father died.
-He attended school in Warmond for a short time before being sent to live in Benthuizen with his uncle, an attorney.
-At the age of 16 he became a bookkeeper's apprentice at a linen-draper's shop in Amsterdam, which was owned by the Scot William Davidson.
+He was sent to live in Benthuizen with his uncle, an attorney.
+At the age of 16 he became a bookkeeper's apprentice (casher) at a linen-draper's shop at Warmoesstraat in Amsterdam, which was owned by William Davidson.
 Van Leeuwenhoek left there after six years.

-Van Leeuwenhoek married Barbara de Mey in July 1654, with whom he fathered one surviving daughter, Maria (four other children died in infancy).
-That same year he returned to Delft, where he would live and study for the rest of his life.
-He opened a draper's shop, which he ran throughout the 1650s.
-His wife died in 1666, and in 1671, van Leeuwenhoek remarried to Cornelia Swalmius with whom he had no children.
-His status in Delft had grown throughout the years.
-In 1660 he received a lucrative job as chamberlain for the assembly chamber of the Delft sheriffs in the city hall, a position which he would hold for almost 40 years.
+In July 1654, Van Leeuwenhoek married Barbara de Mey in Delft, with whom he fathered one surviving daughter, Maria (four other children died in infancy).
+He would live and study for the rest of his life at Hypolytusbuurt in a house he bought in 1655.
+He opened a draper's shop, selling linen, yarn and ribbon to seamstresses and tailors.
+His status in Delft grew throughout the years.
+In 1660 he received a lucrative job as chamberlain for the sheriffs in the city hall, a position which he would hold for almost 40 years.
+His duties included maintaining the premises, heating, cleaning, opening for meetings, performing duties for those assembled, and maintaining silence on all matters discussed there.

 In 1669 he was appointed as a land surveyor by the court of Holland; at some time he combined it with another municipal job, being the official "wine-gauger" of Delft and in charge of the city wine imports and taxation.
+His wife had died in 1666, and in 1671, Van Leeuwenhoek remarried to Cornelia Swalmius with whom he had no children.

 Van Leeuwenhoek was a contemporary of another famous Delft citizen, the painter Johannes Vermeer, who was baptized just four days earlier.
 It has been suggested that he is the man portrayed in two Vermeer paintings of the late 1660s, The Astronomer and The Geographer, but others argue that there appears to be little physical similarity.
-Because they were both relatively important men in a city with only 24,000 inhabitants, it is possible that they were at least acquaintances; van Leeuwenhoek acted as the executor of Vermeer's will after the painter died in 1675.
+Because they were both relatively important men in a city with only 24,000 inhabitants, living both close to the main market, it is likely they knew each other.
+Van Leeuwenhoek acted as the executor of Vermeer's will when the painter died in 1675.